kartikluke/invoicefalcon.com/faq.md

 <br/>
 <br/>
 ### How can I place my store’s logo on the invoice?
-To place your logo on your invoice, click “Customize Invoice” tab in the Invoice Falcon navigation bar and then select “Logo” in the right section of the page.
+To place your logo on your invoice, click “Customize Invoice” tab in the Invoice Printer Pro navigation bar and then select “Logo” in the right section of the page.

 Here, you can upload your store’s logo by clicking on “Select File”.
 Once the upload is complete, you will be notified and the invoice preview will automatically refresh with the updated logo.